ibssasimon/CPE-202/notes/week2day2.md

 1. The size of a list does not affect the average access time in the list
 2. The average access time ay any location within a list is the same, regardless of its location in the list

-We load XML data into turtle & display on a tkinter windowaccess
+We load XML data into turtle & display on a tkinter window

 ## Big-Oh Notation
 Used as a way to measure the efficiency of our algorithms